← Back to Home

-Financial trauma denotes the emotional, cognitive, relational, and bodily manifestations elicited by substantial financial hardship.
-These stresses may encompass poverty, homelessness, food insecurity, abuse, and unemployment.
-Consequently, individuals may encounter heightened states of anxiety concerning finances, security, and safety, with many experiencing panic.
-Financial trauma signifies distress linked to prolonged monetary pressures, resource scarcity, or financial abuse.
-These issues may overwhelm the capacity to manage stress, resulting in many individuals remaining in a condition of intensified anxiety, fear, or anger.
-Although financial trauma is not a formal clinical diagnosis, unaddressed symptoms may evolve into post-traumatic stress disorder (PTSD).
+- FINANCIAL TRAUMA denotes the emotional, cognitive, relational, and bodily manifestations elicited by substantial financial related suffering and heartache. - FINANCIAL TRAUMA may encompass chronic financial insecurity, acute life events, generational trauma, poverty, homelessness, food insecurity, forms of abuse, and unemployment. - Consequently, individuals suffering from FINANCIAL TRAUMA may encounter heightened states of anxiety concerning finances, avoidance, procrastination, underspending, overspending, hoarding, codependency, insecurity, and panic. - FINANCIAL TRAUMA and related issues may overwhelm someone's capacity to manage stress, resulting in many individuals remaining in a condition of intensified anxiety, fear, or anger. - Although FINANCIAL TRAUMA is not a formal clinical psychological diagnosis, unaddressed symptoms may evolve into post-traumatic stress disorder (PTSD) or other mental health conditions.

 Therapy approach